How much RAM do you need in a Chromebook?

 RAM is also volatile — once the integrated circuits lose their power, the data disappears.
-That means it's different from your Chromebook's storage (what we think of as a hard drive) and isn't used to store anything long term.
-Every time you shut off your Chromebook (or any computer) the RAM is erased.
+That means it's different from your Chromebook's storage (what we think of as a hard drive) and isn't used to store anything long-term.
+The RAM is erased every time you shut off your Chromebook (or any computer).

-When you have a tab open in the browser on your Chromebook, all the data needed to draw what happens on your screen and interact with the software is being held in RAM.
-That's the important thing to know here, and we'll talk about why that matters.
+When a tab opens in a browser on your Chromebook, all the data needed to draw what happens on your screen and interact with the software is held in the RAM.
+That's the critical thing to know here, and we'll talk about why that matters.

 How a Chromebook manages RAM

-Chrome OS is a very scaled down version of Linux.
-Linux in general works well with less RAM than other operating systems, and Chrome OS is really lightweight when nothing else is running.
-Chrome also uses what the developers call a double wall for low-memory states, and what's called zRAM to have things perform better on less memory.
+Chrome OS is a very scaled-down Linux desktop.
+As a result, Linux works well with less RAM than other operating systems, and Chrome OS is lightweight when nothing else is running.
+Chrome also uses what developers call a double wall for low-memory states and zRAM to have things perform better on less memory.

 This all happens so we won't see the "He's dead, Jim" or "Aww Snap" pages and lose what we're working on.
 Things have come a long way since the CR-48 was introduced.

 This all means that Chrome the operating system manages memory a lot better — and needs much less of it — than Chrome the browser on your Windows or Mac computer does.
 So when you hear people saying how great their Chromebook runs, while it doesn't nearly run as well on your Windows computer or Mac as a browser, all this is a big part of the reason why.
 It's OK if you don't understand how it all works; just know that Google has done a lot on the software side to allow even a 2GB Chromebook to be pretty functional.

 After talking about what RAM is and how Chrome manages it, what will determine how much you need is what you intend to do with your Chromebook.